spiderspace/mutable/README.md

 in a component where you use a `WeakMap` in a `writable`, for example, your component will silently not react to changes;
 silent bugs can be quite painful.
+Overall I think it's best to wrap corner case objects with a custom store, so the mental overhead is localized to each data object.

 Is there a sweet spot for these usecases?
 Can we enable the immutable option globally while treating large collections as reactive mutable values?